 — Improve Your Process

 Figure out where your bottlenecks are occurring and then decide which approach you need to take to fix this.
-This could be in the form of remapping your workshop known as routing manufacturing.
+This could be in the form of remapping your production known as routing manufacturing.

 — Implement Safety Stock

 Another tactic to take is to use safety stock.
 So, when inventory begins to quickly run out due to an increase in orders, you’ll have a buffer of inventory to help you fulfill orders as you purchase more material and finish your manufacturing orders.